 The melody line is not included in the piano arrangement, intentionally highlighting and complementing the vocal line.

 Singer Pro “Quick Details”

-At a glance, the Quick Details will help you find out if you can sing your favorite song.
+At a glance, the Quick Details section to the right of your sheet music will help you find out if you can sing your favorite song.
 If you can’t, you might want to see if there is a transposition available or request one from us.
-First, you do need to find your vocal range in order to make a good assessment.

 How to Find Your Vocal Range